 INTRODUCTION

-Mulberry is a hardy perennial deep-rooted, fast-growing tree species widely adoptable to different environmental climatic conditions and only food for silkworm (Bombyx mori).
-The quality and quantity of mulberry leaf decide the cocoon production and in turn quality of silk.
-However, mulberry leaf yield and quality gets affected by various biotic and abiotic factors.
+Mulberry is a hardy perennial, deep-rooted, fast-growing tree species widely adaptable to different environmental climatic conditions and only food for silkworm (Bombyx mori).
+The quality and quantity of mulberry leaves decide the cocoon production and, in turn quality of silk.
+However, mulberry leaf yield and quality are affected by various biotic and abiotic factors.
 India is the second largest producer of silk in the world after China.
-The country achieved a raw silk production of 36,582 MT against the target of 40,800 MT during 2022-23, with 4.8 per cent increase over 2021-22.
+The country achieved a raw silk production of 36,582 MT against the target of 40,800 MT during 2022-23, with a 4.8 per cent increase over 2021-22.
 Mulberry sector achieved 27,654 MT raw silk production (BV-8,904 MT & CB-18,750 MT) covering 2.53 lakh ha area under mulberry plantation.
-The major constraints in the cultivation of mulberry and production of quality leaves are attack of pest and diseases including plant parasitic nematodes.
-Phyto nematodes affecting the mulberry are considered to be a serious threat to sericulture industry (Ramakrishnan and Senthilkumar, 2003).
+The major constraints in the cultivation of mulberry and production of quality leaves are attack by pests and diseases, including plant parasitic nematodes.
+Phyto nematodes affecting the mulberry are considered to be a serious threat to the sericulture industry (Ramakrishnan and Senthilkumar, 2003).
 More than 42 species of nematodes belonging to 24 genera are reported to cause the root knot disease in mulberry all over the world.
 Among them, Meloidogyne incognita (Kofoid & White) Chitwood is the one affecting more than 80 per cent of mulberry plantations in various mulberry growing regions (Nandan et al., 2022).

-It causes around 10- 12 per-cent leaf yield loss in mulberry (Govindaiah et al., 1991).
-The management of root knot nematodes is more challenging than that of other pests because, nematodes primarily inhabit in soil and tend to attack the underground parts of mulberry.
-Various management practices viz., cultural, physical, chemical and biological methods are there for management root knot nematode infestation.
+It causes around 10- 12 per cent leaf yield loss in mulberry (Govindaiah et al., 1991).
+The management of root knot nematodes is more challenging than that of other pests because nematodes primarily inhabit in soil and tend to attack the underground parts of mulberry.
+Various management practices, viz., cultural, physical, chemical and biological methods, are there for management of root knot nematode infestation.

 Among them, chemical methods through the application of nematicides used by farmers were known to have better efficacy in field conditions.
 However, the use of soil fumigants and nematicides for the control of nematode infestation may lead to soil fertility degradation, environmental pollution and also cause possible toxicity to silkworms.
-Hence, restrictions were imposed on the usage of these chemical compounds in agriculture to reduce the possible deleterious effects and chemicals have limited the availability of management strategies against plant-parasitic nematodes making to think of eco-friendly approaches for its management from point of view of both mulberry and silkworm (Nandan et al., 2022).
+Hence, restrictions were imposed on the usage of these chemical compounds in agriculture to reduce the possible deleterious effects and chemicals have limited the availability of management strategies against plant-parasitic nematodes, making to think of eco-friendly approaches for its management from the point of view of both mulberry and silkworm (Nandan et al., 2022).
 Considering these concerns, there is a greater emphasis on biological control methods, which are more feasible, economical, and environmentally safer.
-In view of this, the present studies were carried out on eco-friendly management of root knot nematode which helps to overcome the deleterious effect of nematicides on soil health by using various biocontrol agents under in-vitro conditions.
+Because of this, the present studies were carried out on eco-friendly management of root knot nematode which helps to overcome the deleterious effect of nematicides on soil health by using various biocontrol agents under in-vitro conditions.

 MATERIAL AND METHODS